0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 and finally materialized with the fall of the Berlin Wall, when all alternatives to capitalism ceased to exist.

 The temporal modality of this age is **Spectacular time**, with the perception of time itself as a consumable commodity.
-Spectacular time is generalized across the globe as a repetition of the same day, a groundhog day[^groundhog], a uniform and equal amount of time fully allocated to the production and consumption of commodities, and the reproduction of itself.
+Spectacular time is generalized across the globe as a repetition of the same day, a Groundhog Day[^groundhog], a uniform and equal amount of time fully allocated to the production and consumption of commodities, and the reproduction of itself.
 This is a time that can only be organized by the specialized interest groups who own the production of commodities.
 Just as irreversible time was democratized during the Age of Economic Production, the Age of the Autonomous Spectacle democratizes chronological time by granting individuals the ability to create and consume commodities in the general economy (whereas it was once limited to the social elite).
 This is participation with the historical record, albeit limited to the production and consumption of commodities that _increasingly becomes_ the totality of lived experience.